MiniFate/MiniFate/_chapters/05-aspects-and-fate-points.md

 The GM can compel a character aspects:

-{% comment %} FIXME: This isn't great...
-But at least it's a start.
-It probably needs an complete rewrite. {% endcomment %}

 > Tor Byorn and Naka have snuck into Lord Kellett's chambers looking for a
 > missing artifact and have stopped to discus what to do with the large safe
 > they found.
 While they talk, the GM turns to Naka's player, holds up a Fate